Bring your design ideas to life

 • Make a simple garment more desirable.
 Thoughtful logo placement improves visual balance and makes the hoodie more appealing to wear.
 When a hoodie looks good, it’s easier to sell and more likely to become a repeat purchase.

-What is the standard hoodie logo placement?
+What’s the standard hoodie logo placement?
 Guide for beginners

 Not all hoodies are created equal.
 Instead of a single standard, most brands rely on a set of popular logo placements that balance visibility and style.

-Center chest logo placement
+Center chest placement

 A mockup of a hoodie from the Printify catalog showing the center chest logo placement.